-C8E Latest date by which SAT or ACT scores must be received for fall- 2/1 C8E Latest date by which SAT Subject Test scores must be received for NIA fall-term admission NA

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Freshman applicants who have achieved a cumulative 3.50 GPA (on a 4.00 scale), or rank in the upper 10% of their high school graduation classes, and have pursued a rigorous curriculum, may apply to the University without submitting a standardized test score (ACT or SAT).
+C8E Latest date by which SAT or ACT scores must be received for fall- February 1, 2017 C8E Latest date by which SAT Subject Test scores must be received for NIA fall-term admission NA cumulative 3.50 GPA (on a 4.00 scale), or rank in the upper 10% of their high school graduation classes, and have pursued a rigorous curriculum, may apply to the University without submitting a standardized test score (ACT or SAT).
 Test optional applicants will be reviewed for the strength of their core academic curriculum, extra-curricular activites, recommendations, and interview rating.